nanozuki/tabby.nvim/README.md

 complete type annotations (powered by EmmyLua), so you can write config with the help of lua-language-server.

+### Rename tab

+Use command `TabRename <tabname>` to rename tab.
+At preset, it will works automaticly.
+In your customize config, you can use `require('tabby.tabname).get(tabid)` to get tabname.
+If no name specified, it will display the focus window's Unique name.

 ## Quick start

 Use your plugin manager to installing: